 Special Measures Office

 Tell us about your special needs.
 If you have a disability, TAV College will make every effort to assist you.
-If you have a diagnosed and documented disability, you can schedule a meeting with our coordinator of special need to ensure appropriate accommodations are put in place.
+If you have a diagnosed and documented disability, you can schedule a meeting with our Special Measures Coordinator to ensure appropriate accommodations are put in place.

 - Educational planning and management